sicz/docker-elastic-stack/README.md

 source, in any format, and search, analyze, and visualize it in real time.

-This project brings playground to experiment with full Elastic Stack. simple copy your Logstash configuration to `logstash/pipeline` directory and run Elastic Stack with `make up`
+This project brings playground to experiment with full Elastic Stack. simple copy your Logstash configuration to `logstash` directory, publish logstash input ports in `docker-compose.local.yml` and run Elastic Stack with command `make up`.

 ## Contents